Shane-Van-Winkle/Shane-Van-Winkle.github.io/README.md

 # Shane-Van-Winkle.github.io
-This is a demonstrated website for a friend.
+This is where my website will go.